Where can I test for HIV in the UK?

-In the UK you can test anonymously at any GUM (genito-urinary medicine) clinic or sexual health clinic.
+In the UK you can usually test at any sexual health or GUM (genito-urinary medicine) clinic.
+This can be anonymous.
 You can test at your GP.

 The ‘Health services near you’ section of the NHS website includes a sexual health menu to search for clinics by town or postcode.

 Where to get an HIV test in the UK.
 This links to an NHS page where you can search for HIV test services by postcode.

 Sexual health or GUM clinics often offer more information on HIV and other sexually transmitted infections (STIs).

 Community testing sites

 Several HIV organisations provide HIV testing in community venues.

 The Terrence Higgins Trust (THT) also have testing centres around the UK.